by Cat, Aug 2007 (photo, right, from Wikimedia Commons)

 - If using canned coconut milk: place unopened can in a saucepan of warm water for a while, to melt the coconut cream.

 - Pour coconut milk into quart jar.
-If using these, add: sweetener, minerals, sea salt, and vanilla extract.

-- Fill jar with coconut or filtered water, cover, and shake well to combine; OR blend in a regular blender/use an immersion blender to mix thoroughly.
+- Fill jar with coconut water or filtered water, cover, and shake well to combine; OR blend in a regular blender/use an immersion blender to mix thoroughly.

 - Screw on lid and store in refrigerator.
 Shake well before pouring.